Java supports two selection statements: if and switch. These statements allow you to control the

 Switch statement

-execution to different parts of your code based on the value of an expression.
+The switch statement is Java’s multiway branch statement.
+It provides an easy way to dispatchexecution to different parts of your code based on the value of an expression.
 As such, it often

 provides a better alternative than a large series of if-else-if statements.
 Here is the general form